Rye is a dynamic, homoiconic language inspired by Rebol, Factor, Shell, and Go.

 ; ## More built-ins

-; Rye has many built-in functions, here are few more often used
+; Rye has many built-in functions; here are a few to get a taste:

 _+ 101 10 ; 111